 Sarah Taylor - RLT Administrator

 Sarah joined RLT in July 2017 as Administrator.
 She had 12 years of experience in the NHS including being a Payroll Team Leader before moving into the education sector.
-Prior to joining RLT her previous role was a Pre-School Supervisor / Special Educational Needs Co-Ordinator at a local Pre-School giving her an in depth insight to the structure of an Early Years establishment over a thirteen year period.
+Prior to joining RLT her previous role was a Pre-School Supervisor/Special Educational Needs Co-Ordinator at a local Pre-School giving her an in depth insight to the structure of an Early Years establishment over a thirteen year period.

-Gary Bosher - Finance Business Manager
+Gary Bosher - Head of Finance Business Partnering

 Gary is an experienced Finance Business Partner having worked in the Banking sector for over 14 years supporting Sales and Business Management teams within Lloyds Banking Group.
-Gary moved to the Education sector in July 2017 working as Senior Finance Officer for The Blackbird Academy Trust in Oxford before joining RLT in August 2018.
+Gary moved to the education sector in July 2017 working as Senior Finance Officer for The Blackbird Academy Trust in Oxford before joining RLT in August 2018.